This section lists the legislation that defines HEFCE’s role and powers.

 - require information for the purpose of exercising its functions from HEIs, any other institution at which prescribed courses of higher education are, or have been, provided, and local education authorities.

-- provide the secretary of state with such information or advice relating to the provision of higher education as he or she may require or the Council may think fit.
+- provide the secretary of state with such information or advice relating to the provision of higher education as they may require or the Council may think fit.

 The Act requires HEFCE to ensure provision is made for assessing the quality of education provided in institutions for whose activities it provides, or is considering providing, financial support.